-Heat flows from particles with higher kinetic energy (temperature) to particles less rich in energy (cooler).
-The heat flux depends on the temperature difference over the distance (the temperature gradient) and the internal resistance to heat flux of the relevant material, which is called thermal conductivity or thermal conductivity coefficient.
-This principle is expressed in the Fourier law.
+Heat flows from particles with higher kinetic energy (temperature) to less energy-rich (cooler) particles.
+The heat flow depends on the temperature difference over the distance (the temperature gradient) and the internal resistance to the heat flow of the relevant material, called thermal conductivity or the coefficient of thermal conductivity.
+This principle is expressed in Fourier's law.

-Transfer of Thermal Energy by Radiation
+Heat Transfer by Radiation

-convection Heat Transfer
+Heat Transfer by Convection